opengisch/QField-docs/en/qfieldsync/index.rst

 IMG

-Copy the folder in the application files on your phone/tablet.
-Open Qfield and start collecting data.
+Copy the folder on your device.
+Open Qfield, open the project and start collecting data.

-IMG

 Make also sure to save the QGIS project using the regular Save As of QGIS as you'll have to re-open it later when you want to synchronize the changes.